 We’ve all heard through the grapevine that email marketing yields impressive ROI metrics (up to 4400%)!
 If you’re wondering how to maximize email spend, you came to the right place.
 In this post, we’ll do a deep dive into email marketing best practices in 2024 — and how you can implement these result-driving email strategies.

 Just keep reading or browse our email marketing services to learn more!

 1. Automate your email marketing strategy

 Give subscribers a taste of what your brand is all about!
-Here’s some info you may consider sharing in automated welcome emails:
+Here’s some info you may add when creating a welcome email series:

 - Information about your products and services

 - Links to blog posts and other helpful site content

 - Special offers or incentives

 In this example the best practices for email marketing, Furbo welcomes new subscribers with a discount code for $15 off a purchase.
 The automated email also includes a well-placed call-to-action (CTA) button to encourage recipients to “Fetch Your Furbo.”
 Automated emails allow you to deliver custom-tailored messages with information people need to move further down the buying funnel and ultimately purchase.
 Used in tandem, automated emails and traditional email blasts will boost conversion rates and improve customer retention and lifetime value.